 Helping sugarcane growers

-Our app, 1622™, uses sensors, satellites and smart analytics to help sugarcane farmers manage nitrogen fertiliser, without affecting profits, with flow-on benefits for the health of the Great Barrier Reef.
+Our app, 1622™, uses sensors, advanced data analytics and state-of-the-art deep learning to help sugarcane farmers manage nitrogen fertiliser, without affecting profits, with flow-on benefits for the health of the Great Barrier Reef.

 Our precision agriculture research is addressing key challenges in a range of farming systems, including viticulture, broadacre cropping, dairy and sugar farming.
 We're working with industry to develop and refine tools to assess, monitor and redress environmental and economic risks associated with agricultural practices.